telenord/d_laravel/README.md

 ============

 If you are building from the first time out of the source repository, you will need to generate the configure scripts.
-(This is not necessary if you downloaded a tarball.)
 From the top directory, do:

     ./bootstrap.sh

-Once the configure scripts are generated, Time Spotter can be configured.
+Once the configure scripts are generated, 'make' system can be configured.
 From the top directory, do:

     ./configure